 Yes.
 You will receive important information during all parts of the Orientation day and you will have plenty of time after Orientation to take care of other personal things on campus.
 You will also receive your student ID card, Thunderbard book, and extra entries in the free meal plan drawing if you stay until the last session.

 Only if you choose to attend an Overnight or Adventure Orientation program.
-All costs for Traditional Orientation are covered through the commitment fee, a one-time fee all new students pay as they are admitted.
+All costs for Traditional Orientation are covered through the non-refundable enrollment deposit, a one-time fee all new students pay as they are admitted.
 The Parent/Guest Orientation fee is $15 per person for Traditional Orientation, and $30 per person for Overnight Orientation.
 If you choose to attend an Overnight Orientation there is a $50 fee that will cover the cost of student housing and all additional meals and supplies.
 If you choose to attend Adventure Orientation there is a $195 fee that will cover all transportation, meals, and equipment.